Application and service principal objects in Azure Active Directory (Azure AD)

 Sometimes the meaning of the term "application" can be misunderstood when used in the context of Azure AD.
-The goal of this article is to make it clearer, by clarifying conceptual and concrete aspects of Azure AD application integration, with an illustration of registration and consent for a multi-tenant application.
+The goal of this article is to clarify conceptual and concrete aspects of Azure AD application integration, with an illustration of registration and consent for a multi-tenant application.

 An application that has been integrated with Azure AD has implications that go beyond the software aspect.
-"Application" is frequently used as a conceptual term, referring to not only the the application software, but also its Azure AD registration and role in authentication/authorization "conversations" at runtime.
+"Application" is frequently used as a conceptual term, referring to not only the application software, but also its Azure AD registration and role in authentication/authorization "conversations" at runtime.
 By definition, an application can function in a client role (consuming a resource), a resource server role (exposing APIs to clients), or even both.
 The conversation protocol is defined by an OAuth 2.0 Authorization Grant flow, allowing the client/resource to access/protect a resource's data respectively.
 Now let's go a level deeper, and see how the Azure AD application model represents an application at design-time and run-time.

 When you register an Azure AD application in the Azure portal, two objects are created in your Azure AD tenant: an application object, and a service principal object.